echasnovski/nvim/README.md

     - Install 'jupyter' to 'neovim' virtual environment set up in 'System dependencies' section (possibly, the easiest one).
     - Temporarily have `g:python3_host_prog` point to interpreter in separate environment with installed 'pynvim' and 'jupyter'.
 - If when using 'nvim-ipy', you see "AttributeError: 'IPythonPlugin' object has no attribute 'km'" error, it might mean that no connection with `:IPython` was done.
 In present setup, it means you forgot to type `<Leader>ik` after `<Leader>iq`.
-- If you want 'coc-python' to always use python from $PATH (the one returned by `which python` when NeoVim is opened), you can use this hack ([original source](https://www.reddit.com/r/neovim/comments/dyl6xw/need_help_setting_up_cocnvim_for_python_with/f81to9e/)):
-    - Create _executable_ file (for example, 'pythonshim' inside this top 'nvim' directory) with the following code:

-    ```bash
-    #!/bin/bash

-    python "$@"
-    ```
-    - Put full path to this file as "python.pythonPath" settings in 'coc-settings.json'.

-    **Note** that otherwise you should either choose manually Python interpreter (via `CocCommand python.setInterpreter`) or have '.nvim/coc-settings.json' file in project root with relevant option "python.pythonPath".
 - Two directories ('session' and 'undodir') are placeholders for local use (vim sessions and vim's persistent undo).
 They both have '.gitignore' files (which instruct to ignore everything in that directory, except '.gitignore' itself to have git recognize them) so that they will be automatically created when pulling this repository.
 - For tags to work correctly in R projects, add appropriate '.ctags' file.
 Currently the source can be found at https://tinyheero.github.io/2017/05/13/r-vim-ctags.html.
 - 'Pyright' language server currently by default uses python interpreter that is active when Neovim is opened.
 However, if using virtual environment, it is a good idea to create 'pyrightconfig.json' file with at least the following content: